If you are reading this, you want to know the exact Mediavine requirements to join their network and start making money

 Now, let’s talk about the #1 Mediavine requirement that’s the biggest hurdle for most bloggers to join their network.

-To get onboard, your website now needs to have a minimum of 50,000 sessions monthly.
+To get accepted to Mediavine, your website needs to have a minimum of 50,000 sessions monthly.

 However, as of June 2020, your website now needs to have at least 50,000 sessions per month before you can apply to join Mediavine and to get you approved with all of their ad partners.